 Summary of Ordinance

 In an effort to promote tolerance, respect and inclusion, the Community Relations Commission recommended an Ordinance for consideration by City Council which clarifies that persons may not be treated differently because of a protected characteristic in Worthington.
 Under Ohio law, there are protections against discrimination based on race, color, religion, sex, military status, national origin, disability, age and ancestry.
 However, there is no statewide protection for sexual orientation, gender identity or expression.
 Up until the passage of this non-discrimination ordinance, Worthington’s Codified Ordinances only referenced race, color, religion or national origin.

 The ordinance provides protection from discrimination because of a person’s race, sex, sexual orientation, gender identity or expression, color, religion, ancestry, national origin, age, disability, marital status, familial status, genetic information, or military status.

 The protections extend to housing, employment and public accommodations throughout Worthington.
 Essentially, persons may not be treated differently or denied services, credit, housing (sale, lease or rental), or employment (hiring, terms or conditions of employment) because of their protected characteristic.

 People who believe they have been discriminated against because of a protected characteristic may file a charge with the Worthington City Clerk.
-Depending upon the specific nature of the allegations, the CRC will either proceed with an investigation or instruct the person fi ling the charge to re-file the charge with the Ohio Civil Rights Commission or Equal Employment Opportunity Commission.
-If the CRC retains the matter, voluntary mediation is available.
-If mediation is not pursued or unsuccessful, the CRC or its designee will conduct an investigation and issue a determination.
-If discrimination is found, a cease and desist order and fine will be issued.
+Depending upon the specific nature of the allegations, the person will be referred to the Ohio Civil Rights Commission or Equal Employment Opportunity Commission or the Law Director or his designee will proceed with an investigation.
+If the City retains the matter, voluntary mediation is available.
+If mediation is not pursued or is unsuccessful, the matter will scheduled for a hearing.
+If the hearing officer finds that discrimination occurred, a cease and desist order and/or fine may be issued.

 For More Information